-Fleas are a common problem for our pets and our households, and can be found more frequently in humid climates, homes with lots of carpeting, and neighborhoods with feral cats in the area.
+Fleas are a common problem for our pets and our households and can be found more frequently in humid climates, homes with lots of carpeting, and neighborhoods with feral cats in the area.

-While a few flea preventatives and treatments here and there certainly won’t kill your dog, some canines are allergic to the saliva, and if swallowed fleas can reproduce as tapeworm inside your pet’s belly.
+While a few flea preventatives and treatments here and there certainly won’t kill your dog, some canines are allergic to the saliva, and if swallowed, fleas can reproduce as tapeworm inside your pet’s belly.

-So, if you’re already taking the necessary steps for flea prevention but can’t seem to find a solution for your dog’s flea problem, and find these parasites around your home or backyard, consider using electric flea traps (also known as light flea traps).
+So, if you’re already taking the necessary steps for flea prevention but can’t seem to find a solution for your dog’s flea problem, and find these parasites around your home or backyard, consider using electric flea killers (also known as light flea traps).

 The Lifecycle of a Flea

 Since they’re so tiny, there is very little chance that you’ll ever be able to find them hidden in the carpet, bed sheets, pillowcases, and other warm, virtually undisturbed areas of the home.

-However, they are there and need to be eradicated before your infestation gets out of control.
-Even if female flea decides to leave her eggs in your dog’s fur, there’s a good chance your pet will shake them out.
+Even if a female flea decides to leave her eggs in your dog’s fur, there’s a good chance your pet will shake them out.

 Only, instead of a beautiful butterfly, you’re left with a gross, bloodsucking parasite.
 To stop and/or prevent flea infestation in your home, you need to interfere with this lifecycle.

-How Electric Flea Traps Work
+How Electric Flea Killers Work

 The idea is to attract them through light and heat, then catch them on a sticky trap or another restraining device that will incapacitate and/or kill them.

-These flea traps work similarly to the glue traps used for mice and roaches; in fact, you might end up with some unintended guests on your trap, such as ants and spiders.
+These flea killers work similarly to the glue traps used for mice and roaches; in fact, you might end up with some unintended guests on your trap, such as ants and spiders.

-Several of our editors bought a number of most popular flea traps with light bulbs and sticky pads, and had varied results – but all of them caught fleas over the period of one month.
+Several of our editors bought a number of the most popular flea killers with light bulbs and sticky pads and had varied results – but all of them caught fleas over the period of one month.

 Are They Safe for Pets?

 It's best to keep these traps out of reach for your pet.
-This can be tricky considering they need to at least be close enough to attract fleas.
+This can be tricky, considering they need to be at least close enough to attract fleas.

 At worst, they'll get their paw stuck in the glue, and it may be difficult to remove it.
-Just wash off what you can, and the rest will eventually come off as debris and dirt loosens up the sticky glue material.
+Just wash off what you can, and the rest will eventually come off as debris and dirt loosen up the sticky glue material.

-It's not common for pets to get into these traps, but to prevent them you can find grated boxes at most dollar stores that still allow fleas to make their way inside the trap while keeping all your pets out of it.
+It's not common for pets to get into these traps, but to prevent them, you can find grated boxes at most dollar stores that still allow fleas to make their way inside the trap while keeping all your pets out of it.

-If you’ve had your electric flea trap up for two or more days and haven’t seen any changes, you may need to move the trap to a different location in your house.
+If you’ve had your electric flea killer up for two or more days and haven’t seen any changes, you may need to move the trap to a different location in your house.

 It's wise to set up a trap near your doorway as well since your pet likely spends a lot of time going in and out to use the bathroom.

 Other Protective Measures Will Make a Difference Too

 Continue keeping up the good habits, even if you do see fewer fleas in your home than usual.
-Here's our buying guide on these light flea traps.
+Here's our buying guide on these light flea killers.

-The 5 Best Electric Flea Traps
+The 5 Best Electric Flea Killers

-- Includes non-toxic refills
+- Includes 5 non-toxic refills

 - Effective in catching and reducing the flea population in the home